bloom-housing/bloom/docs/pull_request_template.md

 Steps to review a PR:

-- Read and understand the issue
+- Read and understand the issue, and ensure the author has added QA notes
 - Review the code itself from a style point of view
 - Pull the changes down locally and test that the acceptance criteria is met
 - Also review the acceptance criteria on the Netlify deploy preview (noting that these do not yet include any backend changes made in the PR)